CybercentreCanada/assemblyline4_docs/docs/public_beta.md

 ---

 This Beta is intended for testing purposes only.
-AssemblyLine 4 is not ready for production yet.
+Assemblyline 4 is not ready for production yet.

 ## Before deploying the Public Beta